PavelSyomin/ru-smb-companies/README.md

-# russian-legal-companies
+# Russian small and medium business dataset generator

-Dataset on legal companies registered in Russia based on Federal Tax Service opendata
+A tool for creating a tabular georeferenced dataset of all Russian small and medium business companies and individuals from Federal Tax Service (FTS) opendata.